cisco2001/ToDoGenius/README.md

 ### Prerequisites

-- Python (version x.x.x)
+- Python (version 3.10.8)
-- Django (version x.x.x)
+- Django (version 4.2.1)
-- Other dependencies...

 ### Installation

 1. Clone the repository.
 2. Create and activate a virtual environment.
-3. Install the required dependencies using pip.
+3. Install the required dependencies using pip from requirements.txt file.
-4. Set up the database and migrations.
-5. Configure any necessary environment variables.
 6. Start the development server.

 Provide step-by-step instructions on how to set up and run the project locally.
 Include any configuration or setup steps required, such as database setup, environment variable configuration, or installation of dependencies.
 Make sure to mention any specific commands or configurations unique to your project.